 Know where to get more information about FDIC insurance.

 Don't worry about your deposit insurance coverage if you or your family have less than $250,000 in all your accounts combined at the same FDIC-insured bank.
 But if your accounts total $250,000 or more, find out if they're within the insurance limit.
 Contact your bank for more information.

 For additional assistance from the FDIC about the legitimacy of an institution or the insurance of your deposits, call the FDIC's Division of Compliance and Consumer Affairs toll-free at 877.275.3342 or send an e-mail via the FDIC’s online Customer Assistance page.

-The FDIC’s website also has an interactive service called EDIE (Electronic Deposit Insurance Estimator) that can help you determine the amount of your insurance coverage.
+The FDIC’s website also has an interactive service called EDIE (Electronic Deposit Insurance Estimator) - Estimate Now that can help you determine the amount of your insurance coverage.
 Or, you can read the online deposit insurance brochure "Your Insured Deposit."

 It’s important to note that only deposits offered by FDIC-insured institutions are protected by the FDIC.
 Nondeposit investment and insurance products, such as mutual funds, stocks, annuities and life insurance policies that may be sold through websites or at the bank itself, are not FDIC-insured, are not guaranteed by the bank, and may lose value.

 Some consumers may want to know how their personal information is used by their bank and whether it is shared with affiliates of the bank or other parties.

 Banks may want to share information about you to help market products specific to your needs and interests.
 If you do not wish to participate in information sharing, however, you have the right to prevent your bank from sharing your private personal information with parties not affiliated with the bank, except in certain limited circumstances.
 As of July 2001, your bank should provide a clear method for you to "opt out" of this type of information sharing.